Squarerootofpi/lessons/assignments/faith-and-prayer-alma-32-33.md

 ### 2. Scripture Reading
 Each day, read your assigned portion of **Alma 32-33**.
 To do this:

 1. **Pray** to start your study.
-Ask for the spirit, and for help understanding.
+Ask for the spirit, and for help understanding as noted above.
 1. **Read the assigned verses** once through, focusing on understanding what is being taught.
 2. **Write** what you think the verses mean.
 2. **Pray again**, asking Heavenly Father for greater understanding of what you’ve read.